Cagayan National High School: Senior High School

 Cagayan National High School pioneered its Senior High School program in the school year 2016–2017 with a handful of offerings — two strands in the Academic Track (STEM and GAS), the Technical Vocational Livelihood (TVL) Track and the Sports Track.

 With the introduction of a new track, Arts and Design Track, and other strands for school year 2017–2018, Cagayan National High School is currently offering all tracks as prescribed by the Senior High School program, laid out by the K-12 Basic Education Curriculum.

+In 2021, Cagayan National High School - Senior High became an independent school, which makes it the first Stand-Alone Senior High school in the province of Cagayan.